chen-zichen/chen-zichen.github.io/_pages/about.md

 ---
 Hi!
 I am a third-year PhD student in CS Department at the University of California, Santa Barbara.
 I am interested in `Explainable AI`, `Trustworthy AI`, `Human-centered AI`, and `Federated Learning`.
 [Prof. Misha Sra](https://sites.cs.ucsb.edu/~sra/) is my fantastic advisor.

-I'm honored to have received the **Innovation Award** from `AAAI` 2023.
-I was also a recipient of the UCSB CS Department 2023 Summer Fellowship, `IJCAI` 2023 Travel Award, `AAAI` 2023 Student Scholarship and UCSB CS Department 2021 Academic Excellence Fellowship.
+I'm honored to have received the `**Innovation Award**` from `AAAI`.
+I was also a recipient of the UCSB CS Summer Fellowship, `IJCAI` Travel Award, `AAAI` Student Scholarship and UCSB CS Academic Excellence Fellowship.
 Beyond academia, I am a co-founder of `DAOlivia`, a female club in the bay area that supports female communities and female-founded brands.

 I was a research associate at Joint NTU-WeBank Research Centre on Fintech, Singapore before.
 I was so lucky to work with [Prof. Tan Ah-Hwee](https://sites.google.com/smu.edu.sg/ahtan/home?authuser=0), [Prof. Sinno Jialin Pan](https://personal.ntu.edu.sg/sinnopan/), and [Prof. Han Yu](https://personal.ntu.edu.sg/han.yu/).
 My previous research inlcudes `reinforcement learning`, recommender system, and transfer learning.